HELCOM Baltic Sea Environment Fact Sheet 2019; Published 5.9.2019

 Flow weighted annual concentrations is used as a rough evaluation of any trends in nutrient inputs combined with a simple linear regression analysis.
 In figure 4 the discharge weighted riverine TN and TP annual concentrations during 1995-2017 are shown.
 A statistical test on the linear regressions (test explained in the caption to figure 3) indicates that the discharged weighted TN riverine concentration has decreased significantly to BOS, BAP, DS, KAT and BAS.
 For TP there is a significant decrease to BOS, BAP, GUF, DS and BAS and a significant increase to GUR.

-Numerical data are given in the following tables via this Excel file:
+Numerical data for the period 1995-2017 are given in the following tables via this MS Excel file:

 The HELCOM Contracting Parties annually report annual water flow, inputs of total nitrogen and total phosphorus from rivers (riverine inputs) and annual inputs from direct point sources (direct inputs) to Baltic Sea sub-basins to the HELCOM PLC database (PLUS) according to HELCOM Recommendation 37-38-1 “Waterborne pollution input assessment (PLC-Water) (HELCOM 2016a).
 Further, data on atmospheric emissions and monitored atmospheric deposition are submitted by countries to the Co-operative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (EMEP) according to HELCOM Recommendation 37-38-2 “Monitoring of airborne pollution input” (HELCOM 2016c).
 EMEP subsequently compiles and reports this information to HELCOM including a BSEF on nutrient emissions and deposition (e.g. Gauss and Bartnicki, 2018 and Gauss et al., 2018).